Google Play App Store Updates

 – Even the ventricular muscle can act as one.

-Though there are more than one pacemakers in the heart, only one of them drives the heart pumping.
-Whichever pacemaker can generate potentials at a faster rate will be in charge of heart beat.
-Usually, it is the SA node which is called as primary pace maker that has a rate of 60-100 beats a minute.
+Though there are more than one pacemaker in the heart, only one of them drives the heart pumping.
+Whichever pacemaker can generate potentials at a faster rate will be in charge of heartbeat.
+Usually, it is the SA node which is called as primary pacemaker that has a rate of 60-100 beats a minute.

 The AV node has a frequency of 40-60 beats a minute.